 So, what this means is you’ll probably need a survival flashlight having 60 or more lumens to be able to disorient aggressors and get a clean escape.
 Should you wish to stop an attacker dead in their tracks, then 120 lumens should be sufficient to cause temporary blindness.

 Overall, lumens aren’t only useful for illuminating, but they can be used in the self-defense aspect of survival as well.
 Having a handy weapon around, and the ability to see your immediate surrounding environment can put you at a great advantage.
 What’s more, a lengthy EDC flashlight can be used to strike a person or an animal, giving you precious time to safely escape unharmed.

 2) Bulb Type

 Incandescent bulbs have been part of our lives since its invention, but it’s time LEDs took over.
-A LED, or light emitting diode-based survival flashlight outperforms incandescent on all measures.
-They beat out incandescent in terms of efficiency, the output of luminiscent brightness, in toughness and battery consumption.
+A LED or light-emitting diode-based survival flashlight outperform incandescent on all measures.
+They beat out incandescent in terms of efficiency, the output of luminescent brightness, in toughness and battery consumption.
 They aren’t as fragile as incandescent and wouldn’t easily break when used on outdoor applications.

 3) Battery Type